MicrosoftDocs/security/security-docs/zero-trust/adopt/prevent-reduce-business-damage-breach-infrastructure.md

 | Encrypt application backend traffic between virtual networks.<br><br> Encrypt traffic between on-premises and cloud. | [Secure networks with Zero Trust-Objective 6: All traffic is encrypted](/security/zero-trust/deploy/networks#vi-encryption-all-traffic-is-encrypted) |
 | For network architects, this article helps put recommended networking concepts into perspective.
 Ed Fisher, Security & Compliance Architect at Microsoft, describes how to optimize your network for cloud connectivity by avoiding the most common pitfalls. | [Networking up (to the cloud)-One architect's viewpoint](/microsoft-365/solutions/networking-design-principles) |

-For additional information about encryption in Azure environments, see [Apply Zero Trust principles to encrypting Azure-based network communication](../azure-networking-encryption.md).
+For additional information about encryption in Azure environments, see [Encrypting Azure-based network communication](../azure-networking-encryption.md).

 <a name='stage-2'></a>
 #### Stage 2